CranesTeam/.github/profile/README.md

 🙋‍ Cranes team
 👩‍💻 Easy to take part of
-🍿 Fun fact about us - we collect free time
+🍿 Fun fact about us - we collect ideas and lost it